 I see myself as a strong candidate because, in nearly everything I have set my mind to, I have risen to the occasion and accomplished.
 Friends and colleagues describe me as dependable and persistent.
 10 years from now I would like to be well established as a CRNA working towards fulfilling leadership roles in my hospital.
 I very much love the vast diversity – people, cases, treatments – found in our ICU.
 It pleases me greatly to have fully mastered much of the technology, monitors, and other devices, especially mechanical ventilation.
 I greatly admire how our CRNAs manage their patients comprehensively from hemodynamic adjustments to airway support and I also crave the heightened responsibility and autonomy of the CRNA, performing at the highest level of commitment and achievement possible.
 Nurse Anesthesia also appeals to me because of the broad variety of professional opportunities, including the VA, military, ambulatory surgery centers, trauma centers, obstetrics, and rural areas.

 I have grown most comfortable in the presence of people who are stressed, scared, angry, sad, and tired, a skilled communicator with a steady personality, I never get ruffled and teamwork is my forte.
-Particularly when problems arise that are serious in nature - skin breakdown, falls, UTI, central line infections, I attempt to learn ways to prevent these issues in the first place.
-In the face of each new challenge, I am scanning for service recovery tools and performing a root cause analysis (RCA) in my mind, looking at incidents as problems that are more often than not systemic rather than individual in nature.
-I observe closely what was done well so as to imitate it at the same time that I am always searching for ways that it could be better still.
+Particularly when problems arise that are serious - skin breakdown, falls, UTI, central line infections, I attempt to learn ways to prevent these issues in the first place.
+In the face of each new challenge, I am scanning for service recovery tools and performing a root cause analysis (RCA) in my mind, looking at incidents as problems that are more often than not systemic rather than the individual.
+I observe closely what was done well to imitate it at the same time that I am always searching for ways that it could be better still.